I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

 - Doesn’t work well with only a few servers

-BEST FOR: data centers and large-scale enterprises that require block-level data sharing of mission-critical files or applications.
+SAN is BEST for data centers and large-scale enterprises that require block-level data sharing of mission-critical files or applications.

-There are several types of RAID storage, but generally a consumer will purchase a NAS for its accessibility and absence of direct connection to a computer.
-At the same time, no matter what format you decide to use for your system, there are many reasons that can cause your hardware to fail, such as logical errors, physical damage, severe power surges, and so on.
+At the same time, no matter what format you decide to use for your system, many reasons can cause your hardware to fail, such as logical errors, physical damage, severe power surges, and so on.